Global Supply Chains – How Shocks in One Country Affect the World

 October 26, 2025

 When most people think of globalization, many think of trade, ships full of goods, international brands and products made “somewhere else.”
-But the deeper connection in the world economy today is not trade but supply chains.
-The raw materials that cross borders multiple times before reaching the consumer are converted to finished products through complex systems.
-A single iPhone may depend on Democratic Republic of Congo’s cobalt, Taiwan’s semiconductors, California’s design teams, and China’s final product assembly.
-When companies can make things quickly and cheaply, it makes the world economy fragile.
-When something goes wrong in one part, it creates trouble for the whole chain.
+But the deeper connection in the world economy today is not just in trade but in supply chains.
+The products that end up in your hands come from raw materials that many times cross multiple borders through several assembly processes before being completed.
+A single iPhone may depend on the Democratic Republic of Congo’s cobalt, Taiwan’s semiconductors, California’s design teams, and China’s final product assembly.
+However, when companies can make things quickly and cheaply, it makes the world economy fragile.
+When a gear stops working, it can create trouble for the whole chain.

-COVID-19 pandemic showed how fragile supply chains can be.
-At the start of 2020, the factories in China were shut down so as to stop the transmission of the virus.
-This brought the manufacturing of everything from computers to spare auto parts to a standstill.
-Those closures caused shortages around the world.
+The COVID-19 pandemic showed how fragile supply chains can be.
+At the start of 2020 when the pandemic started, many of the factories in China that were producing for products abroad were shut down.
+This brought the manufacturing of everything from computers to spare auto parts to a halt.
+Shortages arose around the world.
 Car makers in the U.S. suspended production due to supply shortage of semiconductors.
-Medical supply chains also faltered.
+Even medical supply chains struggled.
 The shortages of masks and gloves showed how reliant rich countries had become on Asian manufacturing.
-Shipping costs went through the roof, with container prices increasing by as much as 500%.
-There was a clear message: saving energy costs money if you want resilient infrastructure.
+Shipping costs went through the roof.
+According to the United States International Trade Commission, in the first year of lockdown shipping container prices tripled.

 Climate change is adding yet another challenge.
 Severe weather happens more often nowadays and gets in the way of farming.
-In 2021 floods in Germany and China damaged factories and ship routes.
+In 2021 floods in Germany and China damaged many factories and ship routes.
 In South America people didn't have enough food to eat.
 The environment is becoming more of a factor in supply chain planning because of this.
-Advanced technology predictions and rerouting may help with logistical issues but the challenge of complex parts is ineffective.
+Advanced technology predictions and rerouting may help with logistical issues but the challenge of complex parts is still an issue.

 Technology might also reshape supply chains in other ways.
-Due to the advancements in automation and robotics, it appears that certain factories can feasibly relocate to the United States possibly without increases in costs.
-Small-scale, local things can be plugged in all that have to be shipped from around the entire world.
-The digital world can trace, transparently, the origin and destination of products, validating the honest sourcing of raw materials.
-New ways may create sustainable globalization along with making more use of trade, needing DCs and cooperation.
+Due to the advancements in automation and robotics, it appears that certain factories could easily relocate to the United States possibly without increases in costs.
+Small-scale, local production could replace goods that were before shipped from around the entire world.
+One thing that helps this potential shift is that the digital world can trace, transparently, the origin and destination of products, validating the honest sourcing of raw materials, in order to analyze how to develop new supply chains to be the most independent geographically that they could be.

 The U.S. would have to keep balance between both sides.
 The government is supporting domestic industries by spending money for a new generation of chipmaking and clean energy while they still need and rely on foreign for raw materials and intermediate goods to be able to complete the process overseas and to also make it cheaper.
 Diversifying their suppliers is a must for businesses, although that adjustment won't come without a time consuming process.
 The communication strike is causing people, or consumers to feel the effects from higher prices to longer time expected for a delivery.